Debug

 USE_INDEX_MAPPED_VECTOR

-If defined, Vectors use index mapping to track access patterns instead of VectorData
+If defined, Vectors use index mapping to track access patterns instead of VectorData.

 PRINT_PROTOCOL_STATISTICS